 The Georgia License Points System through the Georgia Department of Driving Services (DDS) adds points to a driver’s license if they are convicted of moving violations like aggressive driving, reckless driving, or speeding.
 The amount of points depends on the specific details of the conviction.
 Georgia drivers can also request points reductions to have their records assessed periodically.

-Here are the details of how drivers may get points on their license, the penalties for points, and how you could be able to reduce points.
+Learn the details of how drivers may get points on their license, the penalties for points, and how you could be able to reduce points.
 If you have questions after an accident, a personal injury lawyer could answer them.

 As you might assume, more serious convictions lead to higher points on a driver’s license.
 The points range from one to six depending on the conviction: